mistsnake/basic-docker-with-jupyter/README.md

 ## 1. Install Docker Desktop
-https://www.docker.com/get-started/
+If Docker is not already installed, download it for your device at: https://www.docker.com/get-started/

+Before continuing, open Docker and make sure it is running.

 ## 2. Download this repository's files
 In order to continue to create the Docker image and container, download this repository's `jupyter-testing-main` file.